SangeethaKannas/sangeethakannas.github.io/Interview Tips/Toughest interview questions.md

-Hardest Interview
+# Hardest Interview ## Questions

-Using our experience and additional research, we’ve compiled a list of 60 tough interview questions that could come up in your interview.
-We have added ideas suggesting the interviewers’ issues, and then your best answers for each question.
-Thes , of course, are general questions.
-You will likely get some specific to the industry, occupation and position for which you are applying.
-Question
+## ## Question
 TRAPS: Bewarc, about 80% of all interviews begin with this "innocent" question.
 Many candidates, unprepared for the question, skewer themsclves by rambling, recapping their life storics, delving into ancient work history or personal matters.
 (Note: Do NOT ask “What would you like to know?”
 Take the initiative, interpret the question for yourself, and go forth.)

-BESTJANSWER: Start with the present and tell why you are well qualified for the position — and if you wish to add more, mention personal traits you want them to know about (professional, detail-oriented, strong verbal and written skills, get along w/ co-workers well, etc. etc.).
+BEST ANSWER: Start with the present and tell why you are well qualified for the position — and if you wish to add more, mention personal traits you want them to know about (professional, detail-oriented, strong verbal and written skills, get along w/ co-workers well, etc. etc.).
 Remember, the key to all successful interviewing is to match your qualifications to what the interviewer is looking for.
 In other words you must sell what the buyer is buying.
 This is the single most important strategy in job hunting, and interviewing.

-Question 2: What are your
+## ## Question 2: What are your
 TRAPS: This question scems like a softball Tob, but be prepared.
 You don't want to come across as cgotistical or arrogant.
 Neither is this a time to be humble.

 BESTIANSWER: Prior to any interview, you should have a mentally-prepared list of your greatest strengths.
 You ould also have a specific example or two illustrating each strength, chosen from your most recent and impressive achievements.
 Have this list of your greatest strengths and corresponding examples from your achievements so well-committed to memory that you can recite them cold after being shaken awake at 2:30 AM.
 This is a chance to brag, so make the list as numerous as you’re comfortable with.

-Question 3: What are your greatest weaknesses?
+## ## Question 3: What are your greatest weaknesses?
 RAPS: Beware - this is an eliminator question, designed to shorten the candidate list.
-Any admission of a weakness or fault could earn you an "A" for honesty, but an "F" for the interview.
+Any admission of a weakness
+or fault could earn you an "A" for honesty, but an "F" for the interview.
 PASSABLE ANSWER: Disguise a strength as a weakness.
 Example: